 Reason 8: Lead on Environmental, Social Issues

-Gone are the days when polarizing environmental issues, social issues, and cultural issues weren’t discussed in the workplace, author Mary Frances-Winters writes in her book We Can’t Talk About That At Work!
-Employers have to address these issues, because employees are talking about them, and they’re impacting engagement, productivity, and sense of safety and well-being.
-And, as we discussed earlier, companies’ public stances on these issues affect consumers’ perceptions of brands and purchasing decisions.
+Gone are the days when polarizing environmental, social, and cultural issues were considered taboo in the workplace, author Mary Frances-Winters writes in her book We Can’t Talk about That At Work!
+Employers have to address these issues, because employees are talking about them, and they’re impacting worker engagement and productivity, not to mention employees’ sense of safety and well-being.
+Furthermore, companies that take public stances on these issues alter consumer brand perception and purchasing decisions.
 When you become a B Corp, your business immediately becomes a leader on the social and environmental challenges that are on the minds of employees and customers alike.

 Reason 9: B Corp Certification Inspires Happier, More Productive Employees

-Because millennials seek employers that share their personal values, B Corp certification has been found to boost engagement by enabling employees to apply themselves to work that they truly believe in.
-And researchers at UCLA have found that employees at certified eco-friendly businesses were, on average, 16 percent more productive.
-Authors Ben Cohen and Mal Warwick explore this link between engagement and productivity in their book, Values-Driven Business: “Employees work more productively and pay more attention to a company’s profitability when they’re working for something they believe in, are treated with respect, are well paid, and receive a share of the profits.
+Because millennials seek out employers that share their personal values, B Corp certification has been found to boost engagement by enabling employees to apply themselves to work that they truly believe in.
+Researchers at UCLA have found that employees at businesses with “green” practices and standards are, on average, 16 percent more productive.
+Authors Ben Cohen and Mal Warwick explore the link between engagement and productivity in their book, Values-Driven Business, writing, “Employees work more productively and pay more attention to a company’s profitability when they’re working for something they believe in, are treated with respect, are well paid, and receive a share of the profits.
 They also tend to feel better if the owner or top managers aren’t making out like bandits by comparison.”

 Reason 10: B Corps Improve Our Communities

 At the end of the day, the successes of businesses and local communities are often intertwined.
-By advancing businesses practices that strengthen our communities—from sustainability to employee wellness to diversity and inclusiveness—you can ensure long-term success for both your business and your community.
-That might be the greatest benefit of becoming a B Corp.
+By advancing business practices that strengthen communities—from sustainability and employee wellness to diversity and inclusiveness—your organization can ensure long-term success for both your business and your community.
+And this might be the greatest benefit of becoming a certified B Corp.

 The Final Word on Becoming a B Corp

 Corporate social responsibility isn’t a new topic, but the conversation has changed.
-Many consumers are willing to pay more to support good corporate citizens.
-Employees are willing to accept less pay to work for companies with values that reflect their own.
-Impact investors are looking for ways to make money while supporting positive environmental and social changes.
-And this is all good news.
-Businesses that become B Corps are rewarded with loyalty and trust from customers and employees, new avenues to raise capital, clearer strategic objectives and goals, and the ability to truly make a difference in communities.
+Many consumers are willing to pay more to support good corporate citizens, and employees are willing to accept lower salaries to work for companies with values that reflect their own.
+Impact investors are looking for ways to make money while supporting positive environmental and social changes—and this is all good news.